 Armed with this information you should then meet with your SAP Account Manager to get these black and white definitions set within the contract thus providing you with an absolutely clear set of defintiions and hopefully pain free future licence audits!

 Grey Monarch offer ProfileTailor LicenseAuditor as on-premise software or SaaS.
-We also offer a one-off optimisation and prepare for audit packaged service.
+We also offer an optimisation and prepare for audit packaged service.

 If you would like to find out more then please do contact us